tomato42/marvin-toolkit/README.md

 for an example script that first generates random ciphertexts and then reads them from a file.

+Alternatively use the `step2-alt.sh` or `step2-oaep-alt.sh` with example test harnesses in the `example` directory.

 ### Running the test

 The test can be executed on any machine, the statistical analysis is